shashanknow/portfolio/final_project_III_shashank.md

 - Got rid of various visualizations centered around MMA organisations and what is their net worth.
 Other charts which did not make the cut were the chart showing breakdown of champions by fighting style and UFC's PPV sales throughout the years.
 I learned that anyone who doesn't resonate with the sport will never pay attention to these figures.

-- After keeping 1 of my 5 visualizations in part 5, I made completely new charts centered around various fighters in the sport.
+- After keeping 1 of my 5 visualizations in part 5, I made completely new charts centered around fighters in the sport.
 The new charts talked about the process of finalizing a fight and the preparations that go on behind the scenes, fighter gear and other protocols involved.

 - I made the storyboard theme consistent across the board following a dark theme for the most part.